Porcelain Crowns and Bridges in NYC

 Once the anesthesia wears off after getting a permanent crown, you can eat normally.
 However, it’s advisable to be cautious with very hard or very chewy foods that could potentially damage or dislodge the crown.
 Some examples include chewy candies, ice, and hard nuts.
 Opt for softer and non-sticky options to protect your new crown.
 Consult with your dentist for specific dietary guidelines based on your individual case.

-Benefits Dental Crowns
+Benefits of Dental Crowns

-Cosmetic Benefits:
+Cosmetic Benefits

 Disadvantages of Dental Crowns

-How to fix a Loose Crown?
+How to Fix a Loose Crown?

 Is this a dental emergency?
 Yes, it is!

 Do you have to be seen right away?
 If a crown falls off, call your dentist immediately!
 If you are away or the dentist’s office is closed, it is not an emergency that has to be addressed immediately unless you are in pain.
-You absolutely have to see a dentist to have them check the tooth, clean the crown, and re-cement it with permanent cement if there are no contradictions.
+You have to see a dentist to have them check the tooth, clean the crown, and re-cement it with permanent cement if there are no contradictions.

-In addition, there might be an underlying reason why the crown came off, and if this issue is not resolved right away, it may cause more toothache and expense in the future.
+In addition, there might be an underlying reason why the crown came off, and if this issue is not resolved right away, it may cause more toothache and expense.

-Porcelain Crowns Cost
+Porcelain Crowns and Bridges in NYC Cost

 Author: Dr. Ben Ifraimov